Building A Matcha Tea Shop Case Study

 • Getting insurance

-• Getting various licenses and relationships built (waste, internet, etc.)
+• Getting various licences and relationships built (waste, internet, etc.)

 • Setting up supplier relationships